7 Critical Errors to Avoid When Selling Your Business in California

 Begin by assessing how well your business can operate and scale without your direct involvement.
 Assess where operational dependencies exist—whether in sales, vendor relationships, or decision-making—and begin transferring those responsibilities to systems or capable team members.
 This builds buyer confidence in post-sale continuity and strengthens your position during negotiations.

 Alongside operational readiness, initiate a legal and tax review to identify any unresolved issues.
-This includes reviewing shareholder agreements, updating corporate records, and addressing any contingent liabilities.
+This includes reviewing shareholder agreements, updating corporate records, and addressing any contingent liabilities that may arise.
 Being proactive in resolving these matters can eliminate deal friction and safeguard valuation.

 Is confidentiality truly critical if my employees already know I might sell?

 Even partial awareness among staff doesn’t reduce the importance of a structured confidentiality strategy.
-Once a sale becomes public knowledge, especially without a clear internal narrative, speculation can lead to employee attrition, vendor hesitation, or customer churn.
-What matters is how and when information is shared, and with whom.
+Once a sale becomes public knowledge, especially without a straightforward internal narrative, speculation can lead to employee attrition, vendor hesitation, or customer churn.

 Developing a phased internal communication plan is key.
 Identify which team members require need-to-know access based on their functional role in supporting diligence or transition operations.
 For external parties, restrict access to sensitive data until buyers are qualified, and use staggered disclosures to protect strategic and financial details.

-How do I decide between taking a full cash offer or a partial payout?
+How do I decide between taking a complete cash offer or a partial payout?

 Analyze how each offer aligns with the financial outcome you need and the level of risk you’re willing to accept.
-Full-cash offers may appear more straightforward, but they can come with trade-offs, such as lower purchase prices or stricter deal terms, if the buyer perceives a greater risk.
+Full-cash offers may appear more straightforward, but they can come with trade-offs, such as lower purchase prices or stricter deal terms, if the Buyer perceives a greater risk of loss.
 Deferred structures or equity rollovers may increase total consideration, but introduce longer timelines and performance variables.

 Evaluate each offer’s mechanics carefully—look beyond the top-line value and model net proceeds after tax, transaction costs, and contingencies.
-Consider the buyer’s track record of honoring payouts tied to earnouts or seller financing.
-A higher figure on paper means little if it’s tied to uncertain outcomes.
+Consider the Buyer’s track record of honoring payouts tied to earnouts or seller financing.

 When is the best time to consider an exit strategy?